RaspAP/raspap-docs/docs/captive.md

 ```

 ## Configuration changes
 With nodogsplash installed in the Pi's system, we will make two small changes to its configuration.
 The nodogsplash `GatewayInterface` should be set to the interface RaspAP runs on (`wlan0` is the default).
-You will also need to change the `GateWayAddress` to `10.3.141.1`. **Note:** if you have modified RaspAP's default config, be sure this setting reflects your changes.
+You will also need to change the `GateWayAddress` to `10.3.141.1`.

+> :information_source: **Note:** If you have modified RaspAP's default configuration, be sure this setting reflects your changes, otherwise the captive portal will not work correctly.

 ```
 sudo nano /etc/nodogsplash/nodogsplash.conf